TwanoO67/easy-php-gallery/README.md

 * [x] Search / Tagging with TensorFlowJS AI
 * [x] Create Dir, Delete, Move files
 * [x] Let them Upload new photos
-* [ ] Create virtual albums
+* [x] Create virtual albums
-* [ ] Sharing with friends (publicly or private)
+* [ ] Sharing with friends (publicly, limited or private)
+* [ ] Limit visibility of files only to admin
 * [ ] Detect human faces and regroup
-* [ ] Map of your GPS coordinates
+* [ ] Map of your picture's GPS coordinates
+* [ ] Fully tested API with PHPUnit
+* [ ] Fully tested feature with Cypress

-This project use your pictures in your server in read-only.
+BTW: This project doesn't need to move your picture in order to work.
-So you can order it on your disk as you want.
+So you can keep them ordered on your disk as you want.
 Finally!

 ## Installation